josh-ashkinaze/Normalized-Google-Distance/README.md

 * Using this script may be in violation of Google's TOS.
 Please use this script for research purposes only.
 * And on a related note, queries are somewhat slow because I put in calls to sleep() to space out requests.
 You can change these, but I do not recommend doing so.
 You'll get flagged quickly.
 * When dealing with pairwise NGDs, the number of queries blows up fast.
 For a set of size ```n``` there are ```[(n-1)(n)]/2``` distinct comparisons.
+* As of December 2023, the script seems to be blocked/inconsistent.
+I welcome any PRs who are still interested in this

 # Case Study
 Here's a [case study I did](https://www.joshash.space/data-science/clusters-of-democratic-candidates-1